Cyclone threatens to disrupt search for missing Malaysian plane

 "Bluefin-21 has searched approximately two-thirds of the focused underwater search area to date.
 No contacts of interest have been found to date," the Joint Agency Coordination Centre said in a statement.

-The center added that the search, which has so far been largely unimpeded by weather, may be affected as Tropical Cyclone Jack continued to move south over the ocean.
+The centre added that the search, which has so far been largely unimpeded by weather, may be affected as Tropical Cyclone Jack continued to move south over the ocean.

-"Widespread showers are developing with isolated thunderstorms to the north and east south-easterly winds," the center said of the weather forecast in the search area.
+"Widespread showers are developing with isolated thunderstorms to the north and east south-easterly winds," the centre said of the weather forecast in the search area.

 AIR SEARCH CONTINUES